mahdiandrovo/MovieMood/README.md

 This is a very simple demo project.
 I have tried to merge most important elements which are related to Professional Android Application Development.

 ##### Application Overview:
-A user can search any movie.User can get detailed information about movies.
+A user can search any movie.
+User can get detailed information about movies.

 ##### Application Frontend:
 This is a demo app.
 That’s why I didn’t put that much importance on it.
 I know good looking is also very important.
 Day by day it will improve.